elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

   - capybara
 ---

-# Playwright - Needs a better title
+# Deflaking System Specs by migrating from Selenium to Playwright

 The post is mainly targeted towards Ruby developers that write system specs and have issues with non-determinism.
 I recently worked on porting several Rails